True Refuge: Finding Peace and Freedom in Your Own Awakened Heart

 I didn't follow the rules.

 I majored in political science in college and, along with my identical twin Brother Lefty, have been an activist for much of the past 50 years.
-Having been inspired by the Civil Rights movement of Martin Luther King, Jr. and the Satyagraha of Mahatma Gandhi, I've been an avid student of Spirituality as well.
-Having encountered the Hippie Collective Kensho of the late sixties and early seventies as well, the mysticism and meditation practices of the world's religions and how they play out in the reality of our day to day lives continues to be profoundly interesting to me.
+Having been inspired by the Civil Rights movement of Martin Luther King, Jr. and the Satyagraha of Mahatma Gandhi, I've considered the human movements for peace and justice to be a Spiritual Quest.
+Being swept up in the Collective Kensho of the late sixties and early seventies as well, the mysticism and meditation practices of the world's religions and how they play out in the reality of our day to day lives continues to be profoundly interesting to me.

 So, religion and politics?
 I can't think of anything I'd rather yak about.

-Of course, communication, in it's deepest sense, is much more than conversation.
+Of course, communication, in it's deepest sense, is much more than just talking.
 At it's best, it becomes Communion.

 Heart to Heart: True Communication